DorielRivalet/MHFZ_Overlay/CONTRIBUTING.md

 ## Contributing workflow

+Please see [the documentation](./docs/deployment.md#repository-branch-structure) to understand the git workflow.

+In short:

-- Decide what you want to contribute
+- Decide what you want to contribute.
 - If you want to implement a new feature, consider a draft pull request before fully jumping into code.
 - After finalizing your work, please follow our commit conventions.
 - Submit a PR if everything is fine.